DistributedCollective/bidirectional-fastbtc/packages/fastbtc-node/README.md

 Each node is expected to hold a private key to an RSK address that has the `FEDERATOR` role in the [FastBTCAccessControl](../fastbtc-contracts/contracts/FastBTCAccessControl.sol) contract.
-When connecting to the network, other nodes validate the federator status of the node asking it to sign a challenge message and verifying that the recovered address is indeed a federator in the smart contract.
+When connecting to the network, other nodes validate the federator status of the node by asking it to sign a challenge message and verifying that the recovered address is indeed a federator in the smart contract.

 Each node is also expected to hold a private key to the Bitcoin multisig used by the network.

-When exploring the code, a good starting point is [src/core/node.ts](src/core/node.ts), since contains the high-level P2P logic and serves as a starting point for everything.
+When exploring the code, a good starting point is [src/core/node.ts](src/core/node.ts), since it contains the high-level P2P logic and serves as a starting point for everything.
 See the data flow image below for a visual representation of its inner workings.